symbol-systems/iq/iq-apis/README.md

 ## Configuration

 IQ reads realm configuration from `.iq/` in the working directory.
 LLM provider mappings, prompt templates, and connector settings all live there.
-Set `MY_IQ` to identify the running instance.
+Set `IQ` to identify the running instance.

 ## Requirements